mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/03.Conditions/docs.en.md

 In order to run Campaigns based on a particular date where a Contact may or may not be "included" today:
 - create a segment with a filter where the date field = TODAY.
-- initiate the campaign based on that segment.
+- initiate the Campaign based on that Segment.
 - as contacts move in and out of the segment, the campaign will run.
 - you can elimiate the condition since the segment is changing daily.